 Gurtman, C.G., McGillivray, J.A., and Boganin, C. (2013).
 The Impact of Reflective and Self-Practice on Cognitive Therapy Competence in Clinical Psychology Trainees.
 43rd Annual European Association for Behavioural and Cognitive Therapies Congress, Marrakech, Morroco

-Treatment is therefore multifaceted, and must be gentle and gradual.
-It can be challenging, but it is also highly rewarding, liberating and empowering.
-I am with you throughout this therapeutic journey – here to help you through the ups and downs
+Treatment for childhood trauma is therefore multifaceted and requires a gentle and gradual approach.
+Whilst the process can be challenging, it is also deeply rewarding, liberating, and empowering.
+I am here to support you throughout this therapeutic journey — helping you navigate the ups and downs, and guiding you toward healing and living a more meaningful and fulfilling life.